sukrutrao/Timetabler/README.md

 $ make
 ```
 The build files are created in the `bin/` directory.
 The executable is `TimeTabler`, found in this directory.

+To make and run tests, use `make test`, and then run the `test` executable from the `bin/` directory.

 ## Running the Time Tabler
 To execute the program, the format is